-According to the British-Austrian philosopher Karl Popper a theory in the empirical sciences can never be proven, but it can be shown to be false.
+According to the British-Austrian philosopher Karl Popper, a theory in the empirical sciences can never be proven, but it can be shown to be false.
 If it cannot be falsified, it is not a scientific hypothesis.
-In the following we have followed Popper's principle to see, if it is possible to falsify the cholesterol hypothesis.
-We have also assessed whether the conclusions from three recent reviews by its supporters [1-3] are based on an accurate and comprehensive review of the research on lipids and CVD.
+In the following, we have followed Popper's principle to see whether it is possible to falsify the cholesterol hypothesis.
+We have also assessed whether the conclusions from three recent reviews by its supporters [1-3] are based on an accurate and comprehensive review of the research on lipids and cardiovascular disease (CVD).

-2. Does high TC cause atherosclerosis?
+2. Does high total cholesterol cause atherosclerosis?

-2.1 No association between TC and degree of atherosclerosis.
+2.1.
+No association between total cholesterol and degree of atherosclerosis

-If high TC causes atherosclerosis, people with high TC should have more atherosclerosis than people with low TC.
-In 1936 Landé and Sperry found that corrected for age, unselected people with low TC were just as atherosclerotic as people with high TC [4].
-Since then their seminal observation has been confirmed in at least a dozen studies [5].
-A weak association between TC and degree of atherosclerosis has been found in some studies [5], but the authors only studied patients admitted to a hospital and may therefore have included patients with familial hypercholesterolemia (FH).
+If high total cholesterol (TC) causes atherosclerosis, people with high TC should have more atherosclerosis than people with low TC.
+In 1936, Landé and Sperry found that corrected for age, unselected people with low TC were just as atherosclerotic as people with high TC [4].
+Since then, their seminal observation has been confirmed in at least a dozen studies [5].
+A weak association between TC and degree of atherosclerosis has been found in some studies [5], but the authors only studied patients admitted to a hospital and may, therefore, have included patients with familial hypercholesterolemia (FH).
 As the percentage of such patients in a cardiology department is much higher than in the general population, a bias may have been introduced.
 In accordance, the positive association between TC and degree of atherosclerosis noted in the study by Solberg et al. disappeared when those with TC above 350 mg/l (9 mmol/l) were excluded [5,6].

-2.2 No exposure-response.
+2.2.
+No exposure-response

-If high TC were the major cause of atherosclerosis, there should be exposureresponse in cholesterol-lowering drug trials; e.g. the arteries of those whose lipid values are lowered the most should benefit the most.
-However, in a review of sixteen angiographic cholesterol-lowering trials, where the authors had calculated exposureresponse, this correlation was only present in one of them, and in that trial the only treatment was exercise [5].
+If high TC were the major cause of atherosclerosis, there should be exposure-response in cholesterol-lowering drug trials; for example, the arteries of those whose lipid values are lowered the most should benefit the most.
+However, in a review of 16 angiographic cholesterol-lowering trials, where the authors had calculated exposure-response, this correlation was only present in one of them, and in that trial, the only treatment was exercise [5].